Which is better: Should I stay on my employer coverage, or should I switch to Medicare? Get the guidance and clarity you need today.

 Expert Tip* Enrollment requirements and deadlines can get tricky, so even if you’re unsure about starting Medicare during this timeframe, contact our team now to make sure you’re meeting deadlines and avoiding coverage gaps or potential penalties and fees.

 Late enrollment penalties (LEP) are issued to individuals if there’s a lapse in their health care coverage once they are eligible for Medicare.
 The penalty amount depends on how long the person has gone without creditable coverage.
-This is added to their Medicare monthly premium for the duration of their Medicare plan enrollment.
+This penalty is added to their Medicare monthly premium for the duration of their Medicare plan enrollment.
 There are three types of LEPs:

 Creditable coverage is any health care coverage that is comparable to or better than what is available through Medicare for prescription and/or medical coverage.